Skip to main content

 • Eggs can be a common allergy for dogs, so make sure you look out for itchy, red or dry skin on your canine companion.

-Can my dog get salmonella?
+Can my dog get salmonella from eggs?

 Yes, like humans, dogs can become sick if they ingest uncooked, unpasteurized eggs.
 Symptoms of salmonella in dogs include fever, lethargy, diarrhea and vomiting.
 Make sure to cook eggs thoroughly before feeding them to your dog - the same way you would prepare them for yourself.